 While Danner continues to produce work and tactical footwear, there are plenty of lifestyle boots.
 The Vertigo 917 is one of such.

-The 917 modernizes the classic hiker silhouette by adding a Vibram outsole and EVA midsole along with a removable Ortholite footbed.
-But you know the real reason why the shoe is on this list.
+The 917 modernizes the classic hiker silhouette by adding a Vibram outsole and EVA midsole under a removable Ortholite footbed.
 The leather upper is backed with a Gore-Tex membrane that keeps the water out.

 If you’re looking for style, the 917 delivers with its rich full-grain leather upper and metallic D-rings.
 The upper fits snug, so try before you buy.

-Also take a look at the Danner Mountain 600 – a narrow-fitting boot that is halfway between the 917 and the Mountain light – the 600’s classic styling is paired with a molded EVA Vibram midsole and outsole.
+Also consider at the Danner Mountain 600 – a narrow-fitting boot that is halfway between the 917 and the Mountain light – the 600’s classic styling is paired with a molded EVA Vibram midsole and outsole.
 The 600 is available with an Arctic Grip outsole – a compound that grips better on ice.

 Most of Dr. Marten’s boots – including the winterized kind – are water-resistant and not waterproof.
-So the Iowa is the one you buy if you need a Doc that keeps the water out.
+So the Iowa Tract is the one you buy if you need a Doc M boot that keeps the water out.

-If this Ecco shoe was built using smooth full-grain leather, it would have featured in our dress boot section.
+If this Ecco Chukka boot was constructed using smooth full-grain leather, it would have featured in our dress boot section.
 But it isn’t, and that’s what makes all the difference.

-An oiled Nubuck leather and the elastic Gore add to the casual and almost work-wear vibe.
-A small Gore-Tex label is the only sign of the Ecco Turn’s waterproof capabilities.
+A milled leather upper in the matt finish and contrast color welts add to the casual work-boot vibe.
+A small Gore-Tex label is the only sign of the Ecco Turn’s waterproofing capabilities.

 Ecco directly injects a Polyurethane unisole to the welted upper for a strong, adhesive-free bond.
 As a cushioning material, Polyurethane foam is comfortable and weather resistant.